How to Use Generative AI Tools to Design Engaging Course Activities

 Create learning objectives efficiently

-ChatGPT can be used to generate learning objectives that reflect different levels of Bloom’s Taxonomy, such as knowledge, comprehension, application, analysis, synthesis, and evaluation.
+ChatGPT can be used to generate learning objectives that reflect taxonomies of learning, such as those in Bloom’s cognitive domain: knowledge, comprehension, application, analysis, synthesis, and evaluation.
 This can help educators ensure that their learning objectives are aligned with the appropriate level of cognitive complexity and that they are challenging but achievable for their students.
 Of course, instructors should review and refine AI-generated learning objectives to ensure that they are appropriate for their course and student population.
+Instructors might also consider adapting their objectives given the proliferation of AI use in our lives.
+To this end, learning objectives might also be evaluated against Bloom’s Taxonomy Revisited (Oregan State University, 2023).

 Design scenario-based activities